 As you can see from this definition the usage of “figures of speech” can bring clarity or they can introduce ambiguity to the interpretation and I have seen both of these.
 I have often times heard preachers try to take a verse of scripture that uses this technique of “figure of speech” and attempt to make it a literal truth found in the Bible.
-It was obvious to me that they were wrong, but obviously they did not see it that way.
-So I think I should try to give you some examples of this type of writing found in the Bible that to me is obvious not be taken literally.
+It was obvious to me that they were wrong, but obviously they did not see it that way at all.
+So I think that I should try to give you some examples of this type of writing found in the Bible that to me is obvious not to be taken literally.
 For example, the Bible describes events where God tells Israel that if you do not drive out the inhabitants of the land, they shall be “thorns in your side” (Numbers 33:55, Joshua 23:13).
 God was not speaking in literal terms, was He?
 God did not mean that these people would literally be a natural thorn in their natural flesh.
-The people of Israel would not be walking around with sticks and thorns sticking out of their robes or their clothing made from the people found in the land.
+The people of Israel would not be walking around with sticks and thorns poking out of their robes or their clothing made from the people found in the land.
 That would be an incredibly bad interpretation of the Bible to try to take this literally.
 Here is a sample of one of these verses from the Old Testament:

 Num 33:55 But if ye will not drive out the inhabitants of the land from before you; then it shall come to pass, that those which ye let remain of them shall be pricks in your eyes, and thorns in your sides, and shall vex you in the land wherein ye dwell.

 God uses two figures of speech in this verse found in Numbers.
 We see a reference being made to pricks in their eyes and thorns in their sides.
 Neither of these can be taken literally, because they are purely “figures of speech”.
 This is just another literary technique that God has implemented in the Bible to make things a little bit more difficult for us to read and to understand.
-What God is referring to here, is a people that would become a spiritual hindrance and a distraction from the Law of God.
+What God is referring to here, is a people that would become a spiritual hindrance and a distraction from them obeying the Law of God.
 These people would become stumbling blocks of potential temptations that would introduce them to other gods, idols, religions and things that were presented to deceive them.
-God knew the dangers and told the people something using figurative wording from what they could understand.
+God knew the dangers and warned the people about something using figurative wording from what they could understand.
 Almost everyone in the world has had a time when they got stuck by a thorn and this is a very unpleasant experience physically.
 God is saying that this is what will happen to them in the spiritual realm if they do not do what God said to do.
-If you have ever had a thorn under your fingernail you can understand that this is a pain that you are better off not ever having this occur.
+If you have ever had a thorn under your fingernail you can understand that this is a pain that you are better off not ever having this to occur.
 This is the idea that God is trying to convey by writing to the people using this technique.
-This usage consists of the fact that a word or phrase is used out of the ordinary way that it is normally used within a context that is only done to create an added emphasis.
+This usage consists of the fact that a word or phrase is used differently than the ordinary way that it is normally used within a context that is only done to create an added emphasis.
 Therefore, when God declares people to be thorns and pricks, He is not speaking literally.
-Figures of speech are always departures from the given laws of normal language in order to communicate an emphasized point.
+Figures of speech always represents departures from the given laws of normal language in order to communicate an emphasized point.

 People today use figures of speech in their everyday conversations all the time.
 I often times hear someone say something like “She is a real pain in the neck.”
 That is a figure of speech and it means something else other than a literal pain in their flesh.
 Do you understand figures of speech?
 Have you ever been guilty of using a figure of speech?
 We can clearly see the usage of “figures of speech” throughout the Bible and we have to be smart enough to recognize them and treat them accordingly and to interpret them correctly.
 In my example that I have given you there is another similar occurrence in the New Testament where Paul wrote about a thorn in his flesh that was given to him.